 Know where you’re going and how to get there (so people will follow you) and also be open to the ideas of others (so that others add to your thinking and are engaged in a purposeful way).
 In other words: be a leader and learner simultaneously.

-So you can see that whilst venture capitalist blogs will help you acquire knowledge and learn new skills, they won’t necessarily help you navigate complexity and truly grow as a leader.
-Here are three habits of mind, highlighted in Jennifer’s book, that will:
+So you can see that whilst investor blogs will help you acquire knowledge and learn new skills, they won’t necessarily help you navigate complexity and truly grow as a leader.
+Jennifer Garvey Berger suggests a few things that will

 If we really want to grow on the job, it becomes vital for us to not simply ask our regular questions again and again, but to ask questions that move us beyond the frontier of our current understanding.
 This is paradoxical because we are rewarded at work for knowing the answers rather than asking the questions.
 We are generally not rewarded for uncertainty, yet having the courage and ability to ask different questions, and being open to a wider range of possibilities, is key to equipping us to be able to manage complex issues.To be able to ask different questions, questions that will keep us learning, is a habit of mind that stretches the brain, makes possible new discoveries and new connections, and creates a distinctive learning system.